College of Liberal Arts & Social Sciences > Academics > School of Public Service > Student Resources > Graduate > Peace Corps Coverdell Fellowship

-Fellows will receive a scholarship a 25% tuition waiver scholarship per academic year ($4,647.50 in 2020-21) and an internship, coordinated either through working with our Internship Coordinator or the Vincent on Leadership – The Hay Project, allowing returned volunteers to bring the skills they acquired during service back home to make an impact in the United States.
+Fellows will receive a scholarship comprising a 25% tuition waiver per academic year and an internship, coordinated either through working with our Internship Coordinator or the Vincent on Leadership – The Hay Project, allowing returned volunteers to bring the skills they acquired during service back home to make an impact in the United States.
 In addition, students will gain valuable experience and networking connections at nonprofits and governmental organizations.
-The Coverdell Scholarship cannot be combined with the School of Public Service Graduate Award, Double Demon Scholarship, or Catholic Institution Scholarship.
+The Coverdell Scholarship cannot be combined with the School of Public Service Graduate Award, Double Demon Scholarship, Catholic Institution Scholarship, or Graduate Assistantship.

 Applicants for the Fellowship program must first be admitted into the School of Public Service and then will need to complete the Coverdell Fellows application.
 The School of Public Service will award two Coverdell Fellowships per year.
 Only new SPS students will be accepted who will begin the program in the autumn quarter.

-Fellows will be provided aid in the form of: scholarship (25% tuition
+Coverdell Fellows will be provided aid in the form of a scholarship (25% tuition

 waiver) and an application fee waiver.

+Fellows must be active full-time (two courses per quarter) in SPS.
 Time frame is dependent on the number of quarters it takes for the Fellow to complete the degree program.
-Average degree completion takes 8 quarters when carrying a full-time load (2 courses per quarter); this award anticipates degree completion in 6 quarters.
-Fellows must be active full-time (two courses per quarter) in SPS.
+Degree completion typically takes six to seven quarter when carrying a full time course load (2 courses per quarter).

 Coverdell Fellows are eligible for aid in these other forms: SPS scholarships; Adult Student Service scholarships; and research grants.
 Fellows cannot use funds towards participation in joint degree programs.